The views expressed by the host on this program now documented to be almost always right 98.5% of the time.

 And it pulls no punches.

-Uh and the left hates it out.
+And the left hates it.

 The left despises the book.

-Some people are even going with fo to Photoshop and making up their own copy or known cover and altering it uh with the uh the inflammatory insulting pictures of Kate on the cover and this sort of stuff, and then putting it in the in the uh and they're doing it with Fred Barnes' new book too, which is a uh little look-see into the into the Bush presidency.
+Some people are even going to Photoshop and making up their own copy or known cover and altering it with inflammatory, insulting pictures of Kate on the cover and this sort of stuff, and then putting it in the.

-He's well, he was he was emasculated.
+Well, he was emasculated.

-And and just know this.
+And just know this.

-The title alone is enough to send them into conniption fits, uh especially when they see some of the names in the book.
+The title alone is enough to send them into conniption fits, especially when they see some of the names in the book.

 Dear Rush, I'm currently a sophomore studying journalism at the University of Iowa.